nikneem/spreaview-documentation/src/content/docs/getting-started/conference-content.md

   - A track.
   - Start time and duration.
 - **Editing Presentations**: Details of existing presentations can be modified.

+## Synchronizing content with Sessionize

+Sessionize is a platform that allows conference organizers to select speakers and set up a schedule for their conference.
+SpreaView seamlessly integrates with Sessionize and allows you to synchonize your SpreaView conference data with Sessionize.
+It is important to understand that when setting up this synchronization, Sessionize is leading and SpreaView only downloads information from Sessionize.
+[On this page](/docs/integrations/sessionize/) you can learn how to set up Sessionize to allow the synchronization.
+This leaves you with a Session API Id.
+Enter this ID on the details page of your SpreaView conference to enable the Syncronize button.
+Click this button to synchronize the session data with Sessionize's data.

+> When importing data from Sessionize, the default presentation time is not respected.
+The full date and time schedule as imported from Sessionize is used instead.

 ## Summary